eaamankwah/multi_agent_system_and_multimodal_AI/README.md

 The portfolio projects collectively showcase the transformative potential of Agentic AI in creating intelligent, specialized solutions for diverse challenges, demonstrating both technical expertise and innovative thinking in the rapidly evolving field of artificial intelligence.

 ---
+## Credit

+This comprehensive portfolio of nine multi-agent AI projects was developed as part of the IBM Cognitive Class Agentic AI course, building upon foundational coursework that covers essential concepts from basic agent architecture and tool calling through advanced multi-agent systems and workflow orchestration.
+The projects demonstrate practical application of the course's comprehensive curriculum, which includes interactive learning experiences, hands-on tool calling demonstrations, RAG and advanced multi-agent system design principles developed by the IBM Cognitive Class Agentic AI course development team.

 *This project portfolio exemplifies the practical application of advanced AI concepts, demonstrating proficiency in multi-agent systems, multimodal AI integration, tool calling frameworks, and modern application development practices across diverse problem domains.*